timojaask/ReSwiftAsyncMiddlewarePattern/README.md

 *In this context "side effect" means any call to an external service, be it Alamofire, UserDefaults or UIKit.*

+While this is an example project with bare minimum code, you can also see a full real-life app that was built using this pattern: https://github.com/timojaask/AwesomeQuotesReSwift

 ## Project
 This demo project consists of ReSwift reducers, actions as well as asynchronous action handlers in a form of ReSwift middleware.
 It includes tests for all of the core app functionality.